 Your body hair will fall out 2 to 3 weeks after radiation treatment starts, but only in the area being treated.
 When your hair grows back, it may be different than before.

 Taking Care of Your Skin

 When you have radiation treatment, color markings are drawn on your skin.
 DO NOT remove them.
 These show where to aim the radiation.
 If they come off, do not redraw them.
-Tell your health care provider instead.
+Tell your provider instead.